Magic Rollback Can

-Potential and kinetic energy at work in this magical demonstration
+Potential and kinetic energy are both at work in this magical demonstration!

-In our long line of “magical” science, we introduce the Magic Rollback Can.
-The Magic Rollback Can appears to be a normal can of coffee or oats, but after you roll it along the ground a little ways and watch it come back, you’ll be wondering just how it works.
+The Magic Rollback Can appears to be a normal can that was once full of coffee, but after you roll it along the ground a little ways and watch it come back, you’ll be wondering just how it works.

 - 9-volt battery or object with similar weight

 Place the lid of the can on the bottom.

 Using the screwdriver, make a hole in the middle of the bottom of your metal can (through the lid and can itself).
 Be extra careful when using sharp objects.
 Also, be careful around the sharp metal edges that you may create when making the hole.